intermine/im-docs/docs/webapp/monitoring-site-usage/trackers.rst

  * searches by keyword
  * user logins

-The trackers, recording all tracks, are defined in the ''global.web.properties'' file under the property ''webapp.trackers''.[[BR]]
+The trackers, recording all tracks, are defined in the ''global.web.properties'' file under the property ''webapp.trackers''.[[B]
-All tracks are saved into specific tables, created automatically, if they don't already exist, in the userprofile database.[[BR]]
+All tracks are saved into specific tables, created automatically, if they don't already exist, in the userprofile database.[[B]
 The tables are:
  * templatetrack
  * querytrack